peerlibrary/meteor-blaze-components/README.md

 Similar to [`currentData`](#user-content-reference_instance_currentData), `currentComponent` returns current caller-level component.

-In most cases the same as `this`, but in event handlers it returns the component at the place where event originated (target component).
+In most cases the same as `this` in the code, but in event handlers it returns the component at the place where event originated (target component), and inside template content wrapped with a block helper component, it is the closest block helper component.

 <a name="reference_instance_componentName"></a>
 ```javascript